jasonsahl/LS-BSR/README.md

 -g GENES, if you have a list of genes to screen, supply a nucleotide fasta file.
 Each gene sequence must be in frame, or questionable results will be obtained.
 If this flag is not envoked, then the de novo gene prediction method is applied

+-b BLAST, which blast method to use for a supplied set of genes.
+Default is 'tblastn', can be changed to 'blastn'.
+Only is functional when -g flag is invoked

+-q PENALTY, blast mismatch penalty, default is -4, only works with blastn and -g flag.
+   Optimized to return longer matches.
+Only certain q/r ratios are allowed.
+See BLAST documentation for more details.

+-r REWARD, blast reward value, default is 5, only works with blastn and -g flag.
+   Optimized to return longer matches.
+Only certain q/r ratios are allowed.
+See BLAST documentation for more details.